Bromgard/rcblack/Gisla_saga/gisli_S.md

-frændr=kin indefinite plural N or Acc hefjaz=láta hefjaz=to withdraw, retreat alþýðu=alþýða=all the people weak noun niðra=to put down, lower-->
+frændr=kin indefinite plural N or Acc hefjaz=láta hefjaz=to withdraw, retreat alþýðu=alþýða=all the people weak noun niðra=to put down, lower
 So now I intend to ask you, every Thrandr,
-, that you consider on this condition to strengthen and support the government, , who will be more fitting for the tenantry,
+, that you consider on this condition to strengthen and steady the government, , who will be more fitting for the tenantry,
-, and moreover his kin retreat from himself,
-, and all the people,
+, and moreover his might have had retreat from himself, , and all the people,
-, --enn hinn ÞÞ
+, --enn hinn, yet the other
 , who wishes to put down (lower) the tenantry.
+You are far from done with this sentence.
+I must have some kind of mental block with this.
+It can't be this difficult.
+-->
+I will also proclaim that I will return all your inherited lands to every man who will turn to me and call me king."

+Many men spoke among each other, "What a wondrous sight!
+King Harald Fairhair is here, and he has become young again!
+He was old when we last saw him!
+But how can this be?
 (To be continued.)

 ---